-Capital assets as of December 31, 2020, total \$42,232,005 (net of accumulated depreciation) and include land, buildings, trucks and equipment as well as the water and wastewater systems.
-Significant capital asset activity includes the, purchase of two ford trucks, a tractor, water plant no. 3 recoating, sanitary sewer rehabilitation, phases 7 and 9, wastewater treatment plant no. 2 lift station rehabilitation, detention pond improvements and utility relocating.
+Capital assets as of December 31, 2021, total \$43,459,654 (net of accumulated depreciation) and include land, buildings, trucks and equipment as well as the water and wastewater systems.
+Significant capital asset activity includes the, purchase of three Ford trucks, sanitary sewer rehabilitation, phases 7 and 9, wastewater treatment plant no. 2 lift station rehabilitation, detention pond improvements and utility relocation.
 Additional information on the District's capital assets can be found in Note 6 of this report.